Current Research

 interior of metal building

-This project is part of AISC’s Need for Speed initiative – Speed-XR – to increase the speed of fabricating steel buildings.
-We are working on implementation of augmented reality technology to assist with the steel fabrication process.
+The aim of Steel-XR is to increase the speed of fabricating steel buildings.
+We are working on implementation of mixed reality technology to assist with the steel fabrication process.
 This is a cross-disciplinary project with software engineers.

 Funded by the American Institute of Steel Construction (AISC).